The Whole Story

 (front and back of the single)

-The song now again features prominently in Kevin Smith's "Clerks 2" in a satirical homage to this famous scene.
+The song featured again prominently in Kevin Smith's "Clerks 2" in a satirical homage to this famous scene.
+This catapulted Psyche's version into the US Top Ten on iTunes in 2006!

 The meaning: In an Eastern philosophy "horses" are symbolic/representative of the 5 senses - the things that keep us tied to the physical/material plane of existence.
 When you can transcend the limitations of these senses and achieve a higher level of consciousness, you are leaving the "horses" behind - "flying over them."
 The song is about someone who was so affected by (A loss?
 A breakup?) they decide to give up the things that keep them tied to this world by emotion.